-Owning a motorcycle requires you to invest in safety gear and accessories to protect you in case accidents happen.
+Owning a motorcycle requires you to invest in safety gear and accessories to protect you if accidents happen.
 Don’t overlook motorbike gear; otherwise, you may end up risking your life.
 For starters, you will need a helmet to protect your head against strikes and knocks.
 Professional riders also wear high-abrasion leather motorcycle jackets, gloves, and boots.
 Riding a motorcycle while wearing everyday clothes will eventually get them ripped and torn if you get involved in a simple wreck.
 Some bikers invest in airbag vests, too, as extra protection against crashes.

 Like Perth, Western Australia, getting motorbike insurance and a valid license is mandatory in some countries.
 Getting motorcycle insurance covers you financially if you get into an accident and are injured badly or, if possible, damages happen to the bike.
 Make sure you choose a policy that suits your needs.
-Many people who get involved in a motor vehicle accident may not know that they’re entitled to receive personal injury compensation, even if they don’t have private motorcycle insurance.
+Many people involved in a motor vehicle accident may not know that they’re entitled to receive personal injury compensation, even if they don’t have private motorcycle insurance.
 If you experience a personal injury from a motorbike accident, you are qualified to claim compensation for your injuries from the liable party.

 If you want to build a strong and trusting connection with your motorcycle, you should regularly run maintenance checks and inspections.
 If you own a car with a problem with one of the tires, you may be able to put maintenance on hold as the other three tires can run it just fine.
 However, having problems with a motorcycle tire can put your life in danger.
-Therefore, you should never neglect your machine and make sure it is thoroughly inspected to guarantee it is in a shipshape condition.
+Therefore, you should never neglect your machine and ensure it is thoroughly inspected to guarantee it is in a shipshape condition.
 According to the manual of your motorbike, you will know when to run thorough checks on it.
 Usually, bikers get their machines inspected after 4000-6000km.
 However, if you have not reached that number, make sure you get it inspected once a year.